"Shall We Dig Deeper?": Designing and Evaluating Strategies for LLM Agents to Advance Knowledge Co-Construction in Asynchronous Online Discussions: Design and Implementation

 \subsection{Experimental Platform}

-We developed an experimental discussion platform with the agent integrated (Figure \ref{fig:frontend}), enabling participants to engage in simulated real‑world asynchronous discussions while receiving agent interventions.
-In this paper, a discussion \textit{thread} denotes the entire unit comprising the initial topic post and all subsequent comments; a \textit{comment} denotes a single user message within a thread.
+\mxj{We developed a web-based experimental discussion platform with the agent integrated, accessible via standard browsers (Figure \ref{fig:frontend}), enabling participants to engage in simulated asynchronous discussions while receiving agent interventions.} In this paper, a discussion \textit{thread} denotes the entire unit comprising the initial topic post and all subsequent comments; a \textit{comment} denotes a single user message within a thread.

-The discussion interface was designed with reference to Discourse \cite{discourse}, displaying comments within a thread in strict chronological order.
-Compared with layouts that support nested, tree-structured replies, this structure tends to reduce interactional coherence and result in harder‑to‑follow discussions \cite{suthers2006technology, herring1999interactional}, which can hinder the progression of knowledge co-construction, providing a suitable context for the agent to exert its influence.
-Participants could like or reply to existing comments, or contribute new comments independently without replying.
-Agent-generated comments were explicitly marked with a \texttt{BOT} tag to clearly indicate their automated origin.
+\mxj{Upon logging in, participants navigated from a dashboard of active threads to expanded views of specific discussions. } The discussion interface was designed with reference to Discourse \cite{discourse}, displaying comments within a thread in strict chronological order.
+Compared with layouts that support nested, tree-structured replies, this structure tends to reduce interactional coherence and result in harder‑to‑follow discussions \cite{suthers2006technology, herring1999interactional}, which can hinder the progression of knowledge co-construction, providing a suitable context for the agent to exert its influence. \mxj{Participants could contribute new comments to the discussion via an input box at the bottom of the page or interact with specific comments using “reply” and “like” buttons.
+To nudge engagement, a notification badge in the top-right navigation bar appeared whenever a participant received a reply.
+Clicking this notification automatically redirected the user to the relevant comment context. } Agent-generated comments were explicitly marked with a \texttt{BOT} tag to clearly indicate their automated origin.